reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 #### `@Documented`

-@Documented ensures that Custom Annotations show up in the JavaDocs.
+@Documented ensures that custom annotations show up in the JavaDocs.

 Normally when we run JavaDoc on the class CustomAnnotatedManager the annotation information would not show up in the documentation.
 But when we use the @Documented annotation as below: